tsute/resispart/part2.md

 <h4 style="font-weight:bold;color:navy"> The R command-line interface </h4>

 There are two types of input in the R command-line interface
-1) comments - any line that start with a # sign, is treated as comment and the R program will ingore the entire line.
+1. Comments - any line that start with a # sign, is treated as comment and the R program will ingore the entire line.
-2) commands - if a line does not beging iwth a # sign, it is treated as a command and whatever you type in must obey the R language and grammer.
+2. Commands - if a line does not beging iwth a # sign, it is treated as a command and whatever you type in must obey the R language and grammer.
 If you type something that R doesn't recognize, it will give you an error output.
-3) multipe lines command input - if a line ends with a / (backward slash) sign, it tells the R program that you have done giving out your commands, and will continue your command input in the next line.
+3. Multipe lines command input - if a line ends with a / (backward slash) sign, it tells the R program that you have done giving out your commands, and will continue your command input in the next line.
 R will then wait until the last line without the / sign and collect all the lines together and execuate the commands.
 This is because often time a command has many parameters, or a long parameter (such as a long flie name) and this multi-line command featuer will come in handy.

 Now copy and paste the example R code below into your R command line interface:
 ``` R